Ushiku, Ibaraki: Climate

 Ushiku has a Humid continental climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Ushiku is 14.0 °C. The average annual rainfall is 1304 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.9 °C, and lowest in January, at around 3.0 °C.

 Demographics

 Per Japanese census data, the population of Ushiku has grown nearly ninefold over the past 100 years, with especially rapid growth taking place in the late 20th century.

 History

-The area of Ushiku developed as a castle town around Ushiku Domain, a minor feudal holding under the Tokugawa shogunate in the Edo period.
+The area of Ushiku developed as a castle town around Ushiku Domain, a feudal holding under the Tokugawa shogunate in the Edo period.
 The village of Ushiku was created after the Meiji restoration with the establishment of the modern municipalities system on April 1, 1889.
 On January 1, 1954 it was elevated to town status and to city status on June 1, 1986.

 On January 31, 2020, a magnitude 5.3 earthquake hit 6 kilometres west of the town.
 The official time of the earthquake was 17:07:47 (UTC).